YsuOS/rvirsh/README.md

    cargo test
    ```

-## Dependencies

-- [`libvirt-rs`](https://gitlab.com/ryasuoka/libvirt-rust/-/tree/dev?ref_type=heads) - Rust bindings for the Libvirt API.
-Note that since rvirsh uses some features not implemented in upstream `libvirt-rs`, it depends on my personal `libvirt-rs`.
 ## Contributing

 Please report any bugs or feature requests via the GitHub issue tracker.
 Pull requests are welcome!